fun-redoc/watchlist/README.md

 - register a sell of an asset
 - number input should be localized
 - delete all entries of watchlist
+- useFinaApi.ts:api_getChart function ... refactore it: result[0] takes the first result, but the index is also relevant in quote and adjquote...
+  //      this can lead to mistakes, better solution could be constructing an own appropirate data structure
 - check responsivenes of the app when there is lots of data in the indexDB, mock latency in access to yfin api
 - settings.ts: clear, reset feature
 - provide some kind of sorting for the query results, mayb generally a sorting feature in the UI (WatchListProvider.tsx, WealthProvider.tsx)